YaxinLi0-0/YaxinLi0-0.github.io/index.md

 # Previous Experiences

-*   06/24 I'm actively looking for an applied scientist/ Machine Learning engineer role, I would be really glad if you notify me any job opening or give me a referral!^_^
+*   06/24 I'm actively looking for an applied scientist/ machine learning engineer role, I would be really glad if you notify me any job opening or give me a referral!^_^

 *   01/24 Find my poster on WACV2024 poster session2 #71